UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Enzyme Kinetics and Mechanisms

 Immediately after initiating an enzymatic reaction there is a short time range (usually some milliseconds to seconds, depending on the rate constants involved) during which the system approaches steady-state conditions.
 The mechanism of the reaction dictates the order by which short-lived intermediates become populated successively during this period.
 Individual rate constants can be measured from which the energy barriers along the reaction coordinate can be estimated.
 Due to its high selectivity and sensitivity, time-resolved ESI MS is a powerful tool for kinetic studies in this pre-steady-state regime.
-Our laboratory collaborates with a number of enzymologists to explore the reaction mechanisms of various interesting enzymatic processes.
+In addition, we are interested in exploring the role of enzyme conformational fluctuations for the mechanism of catalysis.

 back to top